War of the Third Coalition: Venetian front or Italian campaign of 1805

-Meanwhile, in Italy, The Austrian Armee von Italien under Archduke Charles fought against the French Armée d'italie under Marshal Masséna.
-The French managed to gain a bridgehead over the Adige river at Verona on 18 October, and finally, between 29 and 31 October, the outnumbered French defeated the superior Austrian army in the battle of Caldiero.
+Meanwhile, in Italy, the Austrian Armee von Italien under Archduke Charles fought against the French Armée d'italie under Marshal Masséna.
+The French managed to gain a bridgehead over the Adige river at Verona on 18 October, and finally, between 29 and 31 October, the outnumbered French defeated the superior Austrian army in the Battle of Caldiero.
 In November the Austrians retreated, engaging the French vanguard of d'Espagne in several rear-guard actions.
 Venice was blockaded by French and Italian troops under St.Cyr.
 Charles' army finally crossed the Isonzo on 14 November, preventing the French from crossing it.

-One 4,400-strong Habsburg army that lingered behind, was roundly defeated and captured by Jean Reynier and Laurent de Gouvion Saint-Cyr at the Battle of Castelfranco Veneto on 24 November 1805.
+One 4,400-strong Habsburg army that lingered behind, was roundly defeated and captured by Jean Reynier and St. Cyr at the Battle of Castelfranco Veneto on 24 November 1805.

 Anglo-Russian occupation of Naples

 The French force under St. Cyr then manoeuvred on the frontier of the Kingdom of Naples.
 The French were being carefully watched by an Anglo-Russian force entrusted with defence of the kingdom.
 After the Battle of Austerlitz, the Russians withdrew from Italy and the British, unwilling to defend Naples alone, evacuated the mainland altogether and retreated back to Sicily.
 Meanwhile, the French force, now stationed in Bologna, was reorganised into the Army of Naples and placed under the nominal command of Napoleon's brother Joseph Bonaparte.
 However, the de facto commander was André Masséna, who commanded the I Corps and was entrusted with the invasion by Joseph.